-In this section a new mailbox can be added which need to be processed.
+A new mailbox that needs to be processed can be added here.
 Click on + new and fill in the Name and Email into the popup window.
 Also check Is Active checkbox, otherwise the added mailbox will not be crawled (crawling of the mailbox will be in sleeping mode).
 Click on OK:

 There are multiple options how to grant access to a mailbox for a user in the Create new role association window.
 You can Create new user, you can Search for existing worker from the company or you can also Send an invitation to somebody who is not a contentACCESS user yet.

-In each case you must select the “Standard user” role type from the dropdown list (a standard user has only the right to check the mailbox).
+In any case, the “Standard user” role type must be selected from the dropdown list (a standard user has only the right to check the mailbox).
 On the below displayed screenshot we give access rights to the mailbox for an already existing contentACCESS user.

 Under resource settings you can define the number of items that will be simultaneously crawled.
-It is not advisable to set here a value higher than the duplex number of cores of the processor as this will might extremely slow down the whole processing.
+It is not recommended to set here a value higher than the duplex number of cores of the processor, as it may extremely slow down the whole processing.